abhil31/DecisionTree-Optimization/README.md

 # DecisionTree-Optimization
 Developing a Decision Tree for a problem to identify the best decision to make using PrecisionTree tool

-alDev Associates, Inc., a property development firm, purchased in 2012 a large old house near a town square in Concord.
+CalDev Associates, Inc., a property development firm, purchased in 2012 a large old house near a town square in Concord.
 The old house was built in the late-1960s and the CalDev Associates restored it.
 For more than a decade, the company has leased the house to the nearby college for academic office space.
 The house is located on a wide lawn and has become a town landmark.